 TRAFFIC Logo

-timber species protecting threatened tree species from illegal logging and unsustainable trade
+timber protecting threatened trees from illegal harvest and trafficking

 between 10–30%

-are in high consumer demand throughout China and neighbouring countries/territories
+is in high demand in China and neighbouring countries

 93%

-of Mozambique's timber exported to China in 2013 was generated through illegal logging
+of Mozambique’s 2013 timber exports to China were considered illegal

 A timber stockpile outside of Douala, Cameroon © A. Walmsley / TRAFFIC